Ovenoboyo/moosync-tidal/README.md

 yarn webpack:build
 ```

-To Build and pack the extension for Moosync
+To Build and pack the extension for Moosync using [Moosync packer](https://github.com/Moosync/extension-packer)

 ``` bash
 yarn build